Mafaz-Dev/week-10-assignment/README.md

 ## Part 5: EC2 Backend Setup

 This was the most involved part, setting up the EC2 instance and deploying the backend.
+I repeated it twice because the last step "aws s3 sync dist/ s3://<your-s3-frontend-bucket-name>/" caused an error, and when I tried to fix it, everything was gone, and I had to start all over again.

 1.  **Launched the EC2 instance:** I launched a `t3.micro` instance in `eu-north-1` using Ubuntu 22.04 LTS.
 2.  **Configured security group:** I configured the security group to allow incoming traffic on ports 22 (SSH), 80 (HTTP), 443 (HTTPS), and 5000 (Custom TCP for the backend).
-3.  **Ran the User Data script:** I SSHed into the instance and ran the provided User Data script to install necessary software (Git, Node.js, PM2, AWS CLI, etc.).
+3.  **Ran the User Data script:** I SSHed into the instance and ran the provided User Data script to install necessary software (Git, Node.js, PM2, AWS CLI).
 4.  **Cloned the MERN app:** I cloned the MERN app repository:

     ```bash